1. Why use this guide?

 5.3 Criminal appeals after 1966

 In 1966 the Court of Criminal Appeal was merged with the Appeal Court, sitting in two divisions, one civil and the other criminal.

-A selection of notebooks of judges in Court of Appeal and Court of Criminal Appeal proceedings are in J 130.
-Apart from one relating to the trial of Roger Casement in 1916, these start in 1947.
+A selection of judges' notebooks from Court of Appeal and Court of Criminal Appeal proceedings are in J 130.
+Apart from one relating to Roger Casement's trial in 1916, these start in 1947.
 You can search by judge's name and sometimes by area of law or type of court.

 The highest court of appeal is now the Supreme Court.

 7. Records in other archives